Jacode-Robotics/RosFunctionExtension/README.md

-# RosFunctionExtension
-This repository contains ROS function related codes

 Start the robotic arm process:
-1. Download this workspace from GitHub to your Ubuntu 20.04 system and run catkin_make to compile this workspace in the ws_robot.arm directory.
-Generally, an error message stating that the feature package cannot be found will appear here.
-You need to download the relevant feature package dependencies yourself
+1. Download this workspace from GitHub to your Ubuntu 20.04 system and run catkin_make to compile this workspace in the ws_robot_arm directory.
+If there is an error where the feature pack cannot be found, you need to download the relevant feature pack dependencies yourself
 ```
 git clone git@github.com:Jacode-Robotics/RosFunctionExtension.git
 cd RosFunctionExtension/ws_robot_arm/
 catkin_make
 ```

-2. View the dxl_config.yaml file in the followself_control feature package and modify the relevant parameters according to the comments
+2. View the dxl_config.yaml file in the follow_control package and modify the relevant parameters according to the comments
-3. Run the control physical launch file,If you want to run it directly in one step, modify the path to the setup.bash file in the run.sh file and then run run.sh directly
+3. Run the control physical.launch file.
+If you want to run it directly in one step, modify the setup.bash file path in the run.sh file and run run.sh directly
 ```
 source ./devel/setup.bash
 roslaunch follow_control control_physical.launch